saiankit/connectruss/README.md

 This helps donors to connect with recipients at ease.

-This app is pedning publication and will publish at https://play.google.com/store/apps/details?id=com.saiankit.connectruss
+This app is published on Google Play Store and is live at  https://play.google.com/store/apps/details?id=com.saiankit.connectruss

 ------